ryanntannn/dicerealm/server/README.md

 ## Running the server

+Before running the server, ensure that `lib` is built.
+You may refer to [lib/README.md](../lib/README.md) for instructions on how to build the library.

 To run the server, you need to have Java 23 installed on your machine.
 You can run the server using the following command:

 PC: